Comparison Preset

 - +Provides durable execution, allowing agents to persist through failures and resume from where they left off.

-- +Integrates with LangSmith for deep visibility, debugging, tracing, and evaluation of agent behavior.
+- +Integrates with LangSmith Observability for deep visibility into agent behavior, tracing, and debugging.

-- +Designed for production-ready deployment of scalable, stateful, and long-running agent systems.
+- +Designed for production-ready deployment of scalable, stateful, long-running agent systems.

 Weaknesses

-- โLangGraph is very low-level and does not abstract prompts or architecture, requiring more manual configuration.
+- โIt does not abstract prompts or architecture, demanding manual definition of these elements.

 - โRequires familiarity with components like models and tools before effective use.